DOJ Considers Federal Charges Against Jose Ines Garcia Zarate In Lieu Of Acquittal In Kate Steinle Murder

 After a California jury acquitted Jose Ines Garcia Zarate of Kate Steinle’s murder, DOJ is now considering federal charges against the illegal immigrant, Fox News reports.

 Lawmakers, President Trump, and people all around the Country have been very disappointed and unsettled after Garcia Zarate was found “Not Guilty.”
-U.S. immigration officials state that they plan to deport the undocumented felon, but the District of Justice does not find this acceptable.
+U.S. immigration officials state that they plan to deport the undocumented felon, but the Department of Justice does not find this acceptable.
 After all, this would be his sixth deportation from the United States.

-Sarah Isgur Flores, Justice Department spokeswoman, revealed that Garcia Zarate could face charges for felony re-entry, or possibly charged for violating his supervised release.
+Sarah Isgur Flores, Justice Department spokeswoman, revealed that Garcia Zarate could face charges for felony re-entry, or possibly charges for violating his supervised release.

-Flores explained to Fox News that sanctuary policies should be reconsidered in lieu of Kate Steinle’s murder.
+Flores explained to Fox News that sanctuary policies should be reconsidered as a result of Kate Steinle’s murder.
 She further revealed that Garcia Zarate, who has been deported five times already, is aware of San Francisco’s sanctuary policies and likely took advantage of them.

 According to OCEIA, San Francisco’s sanctuary policies greatly limit the city’s law enforcement officers legal right to work with Immigration and Customs Enforcement (ICE) by not allowing them to use city funds or resources for the purpose of enforcing Federal immigration laws.